sthaid/proj_fusor/README.md

 > this voltage drop, building up speed.
 If they collide in the center,
 > they can fuse.
 This is a type of inertial electrostatic confinement device.

+Refer to screenshot1.png for data collected from a fusor.

 # REFERENCES

 http://www.fusor.net